Dino Saluzzi

-Timoteo "Dino" Saluzzi (born 20 May 1935) is an Argentinian bandoneon player.
+Timoteo "Dino" Saluzzi (born 20 May 1935) is an Argentine bandoneon player.
 He is the son of Cayetano Saluzzi and the father of guitarist José Maria Saluzzi.

 Early life, family and education

 Timoteo "Dino" Saluzzi was born in Campo Santo, Salta Province, Argentina.
 He began playing the bandoneon as a child.
-His father Cayetano Saluzzi was influential in his involvement with music.
-For much of his youth, Saluzzi lived in Buenos Aires.
+His father was Cayetano Saluzzi.

+Saluzzi has been playing the bandoneon since his childhood.
+As a youth in Buenos Aires, Dino played with the Radio El Mundo orchestra.